 \subsection{Addressing \textbf{RQ1} ($M'=M$)}

-\textbf{RQ1} is an instance of the subset selection problem from Section ~\ref{sec:approach}, where $M'=M$, allowing all tasks for finetuning; however we still have a constraint ($N'$) on total number of $(prompt, response)$ pairs.
-We use Graph-Cut and Facility Location functions from Table~\ref{tab:submodular_functions_examples} in Stage-1 (Section~\ref{sec:weighted_task_subset_selection}) and Stage-2 (Section~\ref{sec:instance_subset_selection}) of \model{} respectively.
+\textbf{RQ1} is an instance of the subset selection problem defined in Section ~\ref{sec:approach}, where $M'=M$, allowing all tasks for finetuning; however we still have a constraint ($N'$) on total number of $(prompt, response)$ pairs.
+We use Graph-Cut and Facility Location functions (Table~\ref{tab:submodular_functions_examples}) in Stage-1 (Section~\ref{sec:weighted_task_subset_selection}) and Stage-2 (Section~\ref{sec:instance_subset_selection}) of \model{} respectively.
 This choice of $f_1$ and $f_2$ is determined via grid search discussed in Section~\ref{sec:ablation_submodular_function}.
-Table~\ref{tab:main_table_rq1} compares \model{} with baselines (on evaluation benchmarks described in Section~\ref{sec:evaluation_protocol}) by finetuning Llama-2-7b, on data mixtures generated by varying $N'$ in $\{25000, 50000, 100000, 200000, 400000\}$.
-As can be inferred from the table, \model{} consistently performs better than traditional mixtures and also performs close to finetuning on full collection.
+Table~\ref{tab:main_table_rq1} contains comparison of \model{} mixtures with baseline mixtures, on MMLU and BBH benchmarks, upon instruction fine-tuning Llama-2-7b on data mixtures generated by varying $N'$ in $\{25000, 50000, 100000, 200000, 400000\}$. \model{} data mixtures consistently perform better than both examples proportional mixtures and equal mixtures baseline.